datadesk/california-coronavirus-data/README.md

 California's Department of Public Health is releasing totals tracking the cumulative number of cases and deaths at the state's residential care facilities for the elderly and adult residential facilities.

+These are also sometimes known as assisted-living facilities.
 Counts for staff and patients are combined in this dataset into a single total.

 | field             | type    | description                                                                                         |
 | ----------------- | ------- | --------------------------------------------------------------------------------------------------- |